Backups are the most important security step and are often the most neglected by website owners.

 For compression, you must select the zipped or gzipped option.

-Now, you need to scroll down to the bottom of the page and click on the ‘Go’ button. phpMyAdmin will now send you the database export as a zip or gzip file.
+Now, scroll to the bottom of the page and click on the ‘Go’ button. phpMyAdmin will send you the database export as a zip or gzip file.

 That’s all.
 You have successfully made a manual WordPress database backup.